raghav1086/business/docs/PRD_DETAILED.md

 ## Introduction

-This PRD provides a comprehensive, granular breakdown of all features for the Vyapar App.
+This PRD provides a comprehensive, granular breakdown of all features for the Business App.
 Each module includes:
 - **Problem Statement**: Why this feature is needed
 - **User Stories**: High-level user requirements
 - **Tasks**: Major work items